injcristianrojas/log_analysis_stack/README.md

 mkdir logs
 ```

-Put some HTTP logs in the `logs` folder, and then Launch the stack using:
+Put some CSV data in the `logs` folder, and then launch the stack using:

 ```shell
 docker-compose up
 ```

+Now, go to http://localhost:5601 and have fun.